 Step 6: Apply for Financial Aid.

 Once you’ve been accepted as an Eastern Florida State College student, you should start the process of applying for financial aid – and you must reapply each year.
 Every EFSC student should apply because the only way to find out if you’re eligible is to fill out the Free Application for Federal Student Aid (FAFSA).
 Explore the Financial Aid section of our site for more information about financial aid and scholarships -- and the steps for applying.

 Step 7: Register for classes, pay your fees, get your Student ID card, parking decal & books.

 - Registering for classes online is the easiest way to go if you do not have any holds on your account.
 Visit the Class Schedule for current course listings.
 You can also register for classes in-person at any campus Advising office.

-- Check out the Tuition & Fees section for information on paying fees by the deadline.
+- Check out the Tuition & Fees section for information on paying fees.

 - Student ID cards are available at any EFSC Campus Security Office for free by presenting your class registration and a photo ID.
 This ID also will be your library card and replacing a lost card costs $10.

 - A Student Parking Permit is required for if you need to park on any EFSC Campus.
 The annual cost is $40 (plus tax) for a decal that covers Fall, Spring and Summer terms each academic year and $20 (plus tax) for a decal purchased in a Spring or Summer term that covers both terms.
 Getting the permit involves a two-step process to generate a temporary permit online and then pick up the permit at your campus security office.